JoeyHentges/GraphQL-API-MongoDB-Database-Search/README.md

 ### How to Use

-Update the .env file to change the API secret key, and add your database URL's and secret keys.
-Currently, out of the box, this app allows for 5 different databases, but you can easily change this by adding or removing them.
+Change the .env.example file to .env, and update the API_KEY to something secure.
+The API_KEY is responsible for blocking bad requests.
+Then open the /main/config folder to configure the app.

-To add a database, go to the /main/configs/db folder and update the two files 'db_configs.js' and 'db_connection.js'.
+To add a database, go to the /main/configs/db folder and update the file 'db_configs.js'.
 Follow the same structure of the current databases, and the app will recognize them.

 The lastly, go to the /main/configs/searchSchema file and update the array the format shown.
 Note: All variables searched must be on the surface document level.
 This does not search for elements within arrays or objects.